-in what we have attained, we should live in it (ULT)
+in what we have attained, we should live in it (ULT) regarding the true things that God has already revealed to us, let us all conduct our lives according to these things (UST)

-When Paul says we in this verse, he is speaking of himself and the Philippian Christians so we is inclusive here.
+When Paul says we in this verse, he is speaking of himself and the Philippian Christians, so we is inclusive here.
 Your language may require you to mark these two uses of we as inclusive forms.
-Alternate translation: "let us all continue obeying the same truth we have already received" (See: Exclusive and Inclusive 'We')
+Alternate translation: "let us all continue obeying the same truths we have already received" (See: Exclusive and Inclusive 'We')

-in what we have attained, we should live in it (ULT)
+However, in what we have attained, we should live in it.